 “What the hell?”
 I said to myself, “It’s been a while, anyways.”

 “Come boy”, I spoke loudly this time.
 “Open the closet in my bedroom, there hanging in the right corner would be a black leather body suit, along with thigh high boots.
-Bring that, and along the way grab the horsewhip hanging by the bed poster.
+Bring that, and on the way grab the horsewhip hanging by the bed poster.
 I will show you how I turned those Nazis into good men, without showing any kindness.”

 I turned around, my head high, fervently hoping that the bodysuit still fit me, while Dumbledore stared at me confounded, his face as dumb as his name.